picobellobv/ephos.github.io/_posts/2019-6-24-PowerShell-Prompt-1.md

 #### ANSI Escape Sequences

 When we talk about ANSI escape sequences, we need to talk about terminal emulators.
 Different terminal emulator applications support different ranges of color.
 Almost universally these days they will all support at a minimum 16 colors _(4 bit)_.
-To really get a full range of colors we want a terminal emulator that supports "true color", or 24-bit, which gives us a range of **16,777,216** wow!  _<sub>If you want to read more about colors and computers or terminal emulators and their support, check out the footnotes.</sub>_[^2][^3]
+To really get a full range of colors we want a terminal emulator that supports "true color", or 24-bit, which gives us a range of **16,777,216**, wow!  _<sub>If you want to read more about colors and computers or terminal emulators and their support, check out the footnotes.</sub>_[^2][^3]

 Urxvt, which I used previously doesn't easily support true color which is partly what prompted me to change over to Termite.
 If following along just keep in mind that the terminal emulator you are using may not support true color!  _If you are reading this as a Windows user you can safely continue to use the Win32 Console that PowerShell has always used as it supports true color!_

 [ANSI escape sequences][ansi-escape-sequences-wiki] are a standard that most terminal emulators understand.
 They can be used to move the cursor, change lines, initiate a beep.
-All of what we will be doing to modify how text looks is with a CSI or _Control Sequence Initiator_.
+All of what we will be doing to modify how text looks is with a CSI, or _Control Sequence Initiator_.
 This escape is created with '**ESC**' followed by '**[**' and will tell the terminal how to handle the text that comes after it.
 The codes can determine many things like color or how the text is rendered _(bold, flashing, etc.)_.

 I wrote briefly on these codes in my [markdown][ephos-markdown] post, let us take a closer look.